 Now that would be telling!
 We are one of the many islands of the Hauraki Gulf Marine Park and our waters are at risk of overfishing.
 Know your limits and restrictions by checking out the Recreational Fishing regulations here, and take only what is needed for your dinner that night.
 There’s always another day for fishing!
 Help us replenish the breeding stock for future generations.
 You can learn more about the health of our fisheries on the NZ Geo Website, and the 2020 State of our Gulf report.

 There is, but it is not accessible to the public.
 Instead the Visitor Information desk at the Claris airport should have the answers to most DoC related questions.
-The desk is manned everyday of the week and has many DoC resources available including track maps.
+They have many DoC resources available including track maps.
 If you have an urgent and specific DoC related enquiry, visit the Aotea/GBI DoC webpage or call 09 4290 044

 Both Mt Heale and Kaiaraara Hut are remarkably well equipped.
 Both have multiple gas burners and cooking equipment.